carpentries/instructor-training/_episodes/02-practice.md

 ---
-title: Novices and Formative Assessment
+title: The Importance of Practice
 teaching: 20
 exercises: 45
 questions: